Last updated on December 2, 2021

 |TABLE %||61 - 69||57 - 60 or 70 - 72||54 - 56 or 73 - 74||51 - 53 or 75 - 79||< 51 or > 79|

 |DEPTH %||61 - 67||59 - 60.9 or 67.1 - 70||57 - 58.9 or 70.1 - 74||54 - 56.9 or 74.1 - 79||< 54 or > 79|

 |GIRDLE||Very Thin to Slightly Thick||Very Thin to Slightly Thick||Very Thin to Thick||Very Thin to Very Thick||Extremely Thin to Extremely Thick|

 |CULET||None||Very Small||Small||Medium||> Medium|

-The colour chart below provides a general guideline for evaluating colour in Asscher cut diamonds.
+The chart below provides a general guideline for evaluating colour in the Asscher cut diamonds.

 The GIA grades clarity of Asscher cut diamonds on a scale from FL to I3, where FL means a flawless stone and I3 indicates a heavily included diamond.

-The chart below provides general information for evaluating clarity in Asscher cut diamonds.
+The chart below provides a general guideline for evaluating clarity in the Asscher cut diamonds.